bsolomon1124/misc/git.md

  M data
 ```

-Above, you _must_ run `git add` to update Ihe index with the absolute latest and greatest version of your file.
+Above, you _must_ run `git add` to update the Index with the absolute latest and greatest version of your file.
 If you don’t, you’ll have two different versions of the file: one captured in the object store and referenced from the index, and the other in your working directory.

+Remember: **Git stages a file exactly as it is when you run `git add`**.
+If you commit now, the version of `data` as it was when you last ran `git add` is how it will go into the commit, not the version of the file as it looks in your working directory when you run `git commit`.

 Think of `git add` not as "add this file," but more as "add this content."